CHAPTER Rev 300 BUSINESS PROFITS TAX

 (2) Performed in New Hampshire is a dependent component of a service performed both within and without New Hampshire and a greater proportion of the costs directly associated with performing such service are incurred in New Hampshire.

-(i) Costs of performance shall be determined on a separate entity basis consistent with the separate entity treatment provided in RSA 77-A:1, I not withstanding that a combined report is filed.
+(i) Costs of performance shall be determined on a separate entity basis consistent with the separate entity treatment provided in RSA 77-A:1, I notwithstanding that the taxpayer files a combined report.

 (k) Expenses incurred in obtaining or retaining customers or clients, including contract negotiations, shall not be costs directly associated with the performance of the service.